Thank you for writing us! We'll be in touch real soon.

 During a brief touring and writing hiatus, producer Alex Lifeson scheduled the first of several intended recording sessions in early December of 2010.
 Manning the console for these sessions would be renown recording and mix engineer Richard Chycki ( Rush, Dream Theater ).
 Three songs were mixed from the first sessions – the aggressive Hollowbody, the multidimensional Sonar, and the melancholy Disappearance.
 David Barrett Trio’s first three singles were Hollowbody, Sonar, and Disappearance.

 In addition to hosting David’s yearly Ravenswood Guitar Summit, HotHouse photographer Paul Reid has created all of the colourful images that effectively portray the trio and their unique style.
 Reid has produced performance and instructional videos for DB3 and his pictures of Barrett have been published in international guitar magazines such as Premier Guitar.
-The trio has already received stellar reviews in Prog Rock Magazine and David will be featured in the upcoming August 2013 issue of Guitar Player Magazine.
+The trio has already received stellar reviews in Prog Rock Magazine and David was featured in the August 2013 issue of Guitar Player Magazine.

 The members of the The David Barrett Trio have a well established history and a portfolio of international touring and recording – experiences that translate well, both on and off stage.
 In Toronto, DB3 has played a year long residency at the prestigious Orbit Room (coincidentally owned by Alex Lifeson), headlined at larger concert venues such as Mod Club Theatre, and opened for such prog rock legends Saga, and Carl Palmer of Emerson, Lake, And Palmer.

 David Barrett Trio’s self titled debut album was completed in autumn of 2012, and produced by Alex Lifeson, Alan Parsons and Richard Chycki.
 The album was released in April, 2013, and their CD Release Party at Mod Club Theatre featured a laser show courtesy of Rush lighting director Howard Ungerleider of Production Design International, with audio presented in surround sound by Renkus Heinz Canada.
-This concert was captured in HD by an 8 camera shoot and will be available on DVD and Blu Ray with 5.1 Surround Sound.
+This concert was captured in HD by an 8 camera shoot and will be available on DVD in 5.1 Surround Sound.

 Please contact us using the form below.
 Thanks!